4.1 Background

 The inclusion of potential common shares in diluted EPS

-related to continuing operations will always be antidilutive.
+related to continuing operations will generally be antidilutive.
 Therefore,

-basic EPS and diluted EPS are the same for continuing operations,
+basic EPS and diluted EPS are generally the same for continuing operations,

 discontinued operations, and net income even if an entity reports income